-Glynwood’s Farm models regenerative practices, documents business strategies and provides a training ground for farm apprentices, while providing fresh, locally-produced food to our community.
+We practice regenerative farming and provide a training ground for farm apprentices, while providing fresh, locally-grown food to our community.

 The Glynwood site in Cold Spring is our opportunity to experience first-hand the realities of farming in the Hudson Valley.
 Our regenerative and locally appropriate agricultural practices rebuild soil fertility and the health of our pastures to produce nutritional food for our local community.
 Our farm serves as a test bed for apprentice farmers and provides the means for developing and implementing innovative methodologies.

 As part of their training, our apprentices help grow the food we sell to our CSA members, at our farm store and through our online market.
 Our vegetables are USDA Certified Organic.
 We are Animal Welfare Approved (AWA) for the rearing of our grass-fed and pastured livestock.
 Subsidized CSA shares are available through our local food pantry and we accept SNAP.

 VEGETABLE PRODUCTION & CSA

 We grow USDA Certified Organic produce and maintain a Community Supported Agriculture (CSA) program that feeds 170 households in our surrounding community.

 Our vegetable operation grows 50 different vegetable crops across six cultivated acres of farmland.
 Our produce is USDA Certified Organic, which means our vegetable operation adheres to strict standards set by the U.S. Department of Agriculture prohibiting the use of synthetic pesticides, herbicides and fertilizers, as well as requiring a holistic approach to land stewardship and transparency.